Opentrons/opentrons/api/docs/v2/new_labware.rst

 Well Ordering
 =============

-When writing a protocol, you will need to select which wells to transfer liquids to and from.
+You need to select which wells to transfer liquids to and from over the course of a protocol.

-Rows of wells (see image below) on a labware are typically labeled with capital letters starting with ``'A'``;
-for instance, an 8x12 96 well plate will have rows ``'A'`` through ``'H'``.
+Rows of wells on a labware have labels that are capital letters starting with A. For instance, an 96-well plate has 8 rows, labeled ``'A'`` through ``'H'``.

-Columns of wells (see image below) on a labware are typically labeled with numerical indices starting with ``'1'``;
-for instance, an 8x12 96 well plate will have columns ``'1'`` through ``'12'``.
+Columns of wells on a labware have labels that are numbers starting with 1.
+For instance, a 96-well plate has columns ``'1'`` through ``'12'``.

-For all well accessing functions, the starting well will always be at the top left corner of the labware.
-The ending well will be in the bottom right, see the diagram below for further explanation.
+All well-accessing functions start with the well at the top left corner of the labware.
+The ending well is in the bottom right.
+The order of travel from top left to bottom right depends on which function you use.

 .. image:: ../img/well_iteration/Well_Iteration.png